owncloud/music/README.md

 * M4A (`audio/mp4`)
 * M4B (`audio/m4b`)

 _Note: The audio formats supported vary depending on the browser.
-Chrome and Firefox should be able to play all the formats listed above.
+Most recents versions of Chrome, Firefox and Edge should be able to play all the formats listed above.
 All browsers should be able to play at least the MP3 files._

-_Note: The app might be unable to play some particular files on some browsers._

 ### Detail

-The Music app utilizes 2 backend players: Aurora.js and SoundManager2.

-SoundManager2 utilizes the browser's built-in codecs.
-Aurora.js, on the other hand, uses Javascript and HTML5 Audio API to decode and play music and doesn't require codecs from browser.
-The Music app ships with FLAC and MP3 plugins for Aurora.js.
-Aurora.js does not work on any version of Internet Explorer and fails to play some MP3 files on other browsers, too.

-The Music app uses SoundManager2 if the browser has a suitable codec available for the file in question and Aurora.js otherwise.
-In practice, Firefox and Chrome use SoundManager2 for all supported audio formats.
-Chromium uses Aurora.js for MP3 and FLAC and doesn't play any other formats.
-Edge uses Aurora.js for FLAC and SoundManager2 for everything else (ogg and m4b not supported).
-Internet Explorer plays MP3 with SoundManager2 and doesn's play any other formats.
+The modern web browsers ship with a wide variety of built-in audio codecs which can be used directly via the standard HTML5 audio API.
+This is the default playback methdod used by the Music app.
+In case the browser at hand doesn't have a codec for the file format in question, the app attempts to play the file using the Aurora.js library, instead.
+This library usus javascript to decode the supported file formats which are MP3 and FLAC.

 ## Usage hints